AngJianming/CREDIT-x-Lexo/README.md

 # CREDIT x Lexo
-A website/application for Lexo an Exo-skeleton IoT device for patients with Osteoperosis or any Leg immobility disease
+A website/application for Lexo an Exo-skeleton IoT device for patients with Osteoperosis or any Leg immobility diseases
 - Helps with retriving data from IoT device

 ## 1. Project Overview